 This Turmeric Latte is delicious, soothing, and so easy to make.
 Just whisk ground turmeric, ginger, cinnamon, and honey into almond milk, heat, and serve!

 There’s something about sipping a warm beverage that instantly calms my nervous system.
 I look forward to a mug of green tea each morning, and treat myself to the occasional Starbucks latte from time to time.
 But as I try to avoid caffeine for the most part, I’m always on the lookout for warm, soothing drinks that aren’t coffee-based.
 Enter the Turmeric Latte.
-Heard of it?
-After doing some research about it online, I was instantly intrigued.

 Pour 2 cups of almond milk into a small-medium saucepan.
 Stir together ½ teaspoon of ground turmeric, ¼ teaspoon of ground cinnamon, and ¼ teaspoon of ground ginger in a small bowl.